 What do I need to do to extend my student visa?

 We would highly recommend that you read through the Tier 4 Policy guidance carefully before attending your visa extension appointment to ensure you understand what is required of you.
-For further information on how to apply for a visa extension and to view the Policy Guidance please visit the

 Which documents will I need to apply for a visa extension?